Categories:

 The energy supplement is also automatically included with your Disability Support Pension, but it will be a different amount depending on your age and living situation.
 Both the energy supplement and the pension supplement will be included with your basic rate in your fortnightly payments.

-If you meet the eligibility requirements for a Disability Support Pension, applying for DSP occurs online through your myGov account, over the phone by calling Centrelink, or in person at a service center.
+If you meet the eligibility requirements for a Disability Support Pension, applying for DSP occurs online through your myGov account, over the phone by calling Centrelink, or in person at a service centre.

 To find out what documents your claim will need, call Centrelink before you begin your claim.
 Explain your situation and how you believe you meet eligibility criteria for DSP, and they’ll be able to tell you what supporting documents you’ll need.